CVOR Travel Nurse Jobs in Kansas

 How much do CVOR travel nurses make in Kansas?

-Based on current market data, CVOR travel nurse pay in Kansas generally runs about $2,500 to $3,350 per week, with the exact figure driven by facility, call requirements, shift, and your experience level.
-Heavy-call contracts at the busiest cardiac programs tend toward the top of that range, and a lower cost of living across much of the state means your housing stipend often stretches further.
-Because rates shift with the market and season, your Junxion recruiter walks through the full package — taxable rate, stipends, and call pay — so you see real numbers for the actual contract before you commit.
+Based on current market data, CVOR travel nurse pay in Kansas generally runs about $2,500 to $3,350 per week.
+Facility, call requirements, shift, and experience level determine the exact figure, heavy-call contracts at the busiest cardiac programs sit near the top, and the lower cost of living across much of the state means your housing stipend often stretches further.
+Rates shift with the market and season, so your Junxion recruiter breaks the full package down with you, taxable rate, stipends, and call pay, before you commit to anything.

 How important is bypass pump experience for Kansas CVOR contracts?

-It’s critical at the busier cardiac programs.
-Large cardiac and academic centers handle complex open-heart cases where the circulating and scrub nurses need to be comfortable with pump runs, and facilities will ask directly about your bypass case count and recency.
-If your CVOR background leans toward valve cases or less complex work without much pump exposure, be upfront with your recruiter so they match you to the right contract instead of setting you up for a tough placement.
+It matters a great deal at the busier cardiac programs.
+Large cardiac and academic centers handle complex open-heart cases where circulating and scrub nurses have to be comfortable with pump runs, and facilities will ask directly about your bypass case count and how recent it is.
+If your background leans toward valve work or lighter cases without much pump exposure, tell your recruiter up front so they can match you to the contract that actually fits rather than one that fights you.

 What does a typical call schedule look like on a Kansas CVOR contract?

-Most Kansas CVOR contracts include one to two call shifts per week, sometimes more at the busiest programs.
-Call means being available to come in for urgent cardiac cases, which can happen at any hour, and the callback pay adds meaningfully to your weekly total — some travelers actively chase high-call contracts for exactly that reason.
-Before you accept anything, your Junxion recruiter confirms the exact call requirements and pay structure so there are no surprises once you’re on assignment.
+Most Kansas CVOR contracts run one to two call shifts per week, occasionally more at the busiest programs.
+Being on call means staying available for urgent cardiac cases at any hour, and the callback pay adds meaningfully to the weekly total; some travelers pick high-call contracts on purpose for that boost.
+Your Junxion recruiter confirms the exact call requirements and pay structure with the facility before you accept, so the schedule holds no surprises once you’re on assignment.

 Is Kansas a compact state for CVOR travel nurses?

 Yes.
 Kansas is part of the Nurse Licensure Compact, so if you hold a compact home-state RN license you can take Kansas assignments without applying for a separate Kansas license, which gets you started faster.
-If your home state isn’t in the compact, you’ll apply to the Kansas State Board of Nursing by endorsement, so it’s smart to start that process early.
-Junxion’s credentialing team helps you track the timeline so licensing never becomes the thing that delays your start date.
+No compact license?
+You’ll apply to the Kansas State Board of Nursing by endorsement, and the earlier you start, the better.
+Junxion’s credentialing team keeps an eye on the timeline with you so licensing never becomes the thing that delays your start date.

 How does housing work on a Kansas CVOR travel assignment?

-Junxion provides a tax-free housing stipend and points you to trusted housing resources, but you find and book your own place rather than the agency arranging it for you.
-Most experienced travelers prefer this — it gives them full control over location and budget, and often leaves a little extra in their pocket.
+You receive a tax-free housing stipend from Junxion plus pointers to trusted housing resources, then you find and book your own place; the agency doesn’t arrange it.
+Most experienced travelers wouldn’t have it any other way, since it means full control over location and budget and often a little extra left over.
 That edge is especially real in Kansas, where a lower cost of living across Wichita, the Kansas City metro, and Topeka means the stipend tends to stretch further.
 Your recruiter can break down the numbers for whichever market you’re headed to.

 Does Kansas have a state income tax for travel nurses?

-Yes — Kansas does have a state income tax, so unlike a handful of no-tax states, a portion of your taxable rate goes to state taxes while you’re on assignment here.
-That said, the lower cost of living across most Kansas markets usually does more to help your real take-home than the income tax does to hurt it.
+Yes, Kansas does have a state income tax, so unlike a handful of no-tax states, a portion of your taxable rate goes to state taxes while you’re on assignment here.
+In practice, though, the lower cost of living across most Kansas markets usually does more to help your real take-home than the income tax does to hurt it.
 Your Junxion recruiter can walk through how the taxable rate and stipends shake out for a specific contract, and a tax professional who knows travel-nurse pay is always worth a quick call before you sign.

 What certifications do I need for a Kansas CVOR travel contract?

-You’ll generally need an active RN license (compact preferred), current BLS, and current ACLS, with CNOR or an equivalent OR certification strongly preferred at the larger programs.
-Most facilities also want at least two years of dedicated CVOR experience and documented bypass pump exposure.
-Junxion’s US-based credentialing team reviews every requirement before you accept a contract so you’re cleared to start on day one.
+Expect to need an active RN license (compact preferred), current BLS, and current ACLS, with CNOR or an equivalent OR certification strongly preferred at the larger programs.
+Most facilities also require at least two years of dedicated CVOR experience along with documented bypass pump exposure.
+Junxion’s US-based credentialing team reviews the full list with you before you accept a contract, so you’re cleared to start on day one.

 How does Junxion’s process work for CVOR travelers in Kansas?

-You connect with one recruiter who handles your whole contract — no call-center handoffs.
-Tell them your call tolerance, target cities, and pay goals, and they match you with open CVOR contracts in Kansas, then walk you through each package with a full pay breakdown before you decide.
-Junxion was founded by a traveling surgical tech, so your recruiter actually understands CVOR culture.
+One recruiter, your whole contract, zero call-center handoffs.
+Share your call tolerance, target cities, and pay goals, and they’ll match you with open CVOR contracts in Kansas and go through each package with a full pay breakdown before you decide.
+Junxion was founded by a traveling surgical tech, so your recruiter knows CVOR culture firsthand.
 When you’re ready, reach out to get matched.

-Ready to find your next CVOR travel contract in Kansas?
-Talk to a Junxion recruiter today and let’s match your cardiac OR background with the right program.
+Want to see what Kansas has open for CVOR right now?
+Talk to a Junxion recruiter today and we’ll match your cardiac OR background with the right program.

 Explore More